Pari Telang

 Pari Telang (born 12 February 1987) is an Indian actress and voice artist who worked in several Marathi as well as Hindi films, television and theatres.
-She known for her portrayal in Star Pravah's Lakshya as Sub-inspector Disha Suryawanshi.
-She also played child role.
+She is known for her portrayal in Star Pravah's Lakshya as Sub-inspector Disha Suryawanshi.
+She also played a child role.
 She has worked in Morya and Guldasta.

 Career

-She started her work as a child actor, her first major role was in Zee Marathi's first soap Abhalmaya as Anushka Joshi.
+She started her work as a child actor, her first major role was in Zee Marathi's first soap Aabhalmaya as Anushka Joshi.

 She also acted in comedy TV show Fu Bai Fu on Zee Marathi.
 She plays the role of a police inspector Disha Suryawanshi in Star Pravah's TV serial Lakshya.
 She also work as comedian in Marathi serial Comedy Express which held by ETV Marathi.

-Along with being a great actress, she is a great dubbing artist as well, having worked with a number of Disney Serials as well as for Harry Potter films.
-Hosting and Anchoring is one of her other skill set.
+Along with being an actress, she is a dubbing artist as well, having worked with a number of Disney Serials as well as for Harry Potter films.
+She is also a host and an anchor.